chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 Validation and testing data should be provided in the same way.

-NOTE: the Python code is now faster than the Matlab version, but it will be updated.
+NOTE: the Python code is now slower than the Matlab version, but it will be updated.

 ## To cite
 Please cite: